mvolkmann/blog/src/flutter.md

 The `AnimationController` constructor takes the arguments `duration` (represents seconds per repeat) and
 `vsync` (typically set to `this`).
-Add `..repeat()` at end of the `AnimationController` constructor call to repeat forever.

-TODO: This seems to not be true!
-TODO: I haven't found which widget constructors have an argument of this type.
-Pass an `AnimationController` instance to the `controller` argument of an explicit animation.

 The most commonly used `AnimationController` methods are described below: